pan93412/cmdexist/README.md

 # `cmdexist`

-The cross-platform and super-fast library which can check if a command or even the commands bundle exist.
+The cross-platform, super-fast and zero-dependencies library which can check if a command or even the commands bundle exist.

 ## Usage